michaelsbradleyjr/vps-setup/README.md

-# Add normal user to group sudo
+# Add the normal user to group sudo

     # usermod -a -G sudo michael